 Wall Street Triangle- Wall Street, Pearl and Water streets; Coenties Slip- Coenties Slip, Pearl and Water streets; Tribeca Park- Beach Street, 6th Ave, and Ericsson Place; East River Park Ballfields- Montgomery-Houston Street and FDR drive; Drumgoole Plaza- Frankfort and Gold Streets; Brooklyn Bridge Plaza- Avenue of the Finest, Frankfort St, and Park Row.
-Improvement will be made up to Chatham Square; Sara D. Roosevelt Park- Forsyth, Canal, Chrystie, and E. Houston; Bowling Green- Broadway and Whitehall Street; Al Smith Playground- Catherine, Madison, to

-Oliver Street; Washington Market Park- Greenwich and Chambers Streets; Old Slip- Old Slip, Water, and FDR; Louise Nevelson Plaza - Maiden Lane, Liberty St, William St. PHASE 2: Lower Manhattan, bounded by West Street to the west, the East River to the east, and generally between the Brooklyn and Manhattan Bridges.
+Improvement will be made up to Chatham Square; Sara D. Roosevelt Park- Forsyth, Canal, Chrystie, and E. Houston; Bowling Green- Broadway and Whitehall Street; Al Smith Playground- Catherine, Madison, to Oliver Street; Washington Market Park- Greenwich and Chambers Streets; Old Slip- Old Slip, Water, and FDR; Louise Nevelson Plaza - Maiden Lane, Liberty St, William St. PHASE 2: Lower Manhattan, bounded by West Street to the west, the East River to the east, and generally between the Brooklyn and Manhattan Bridges.
 The Allen and Pike Street Malls extend from the East River, up along Pike Street to Canal Street, where they become the Allen Street Malls and extend northward to Houston Street.

 Parks Phase 1 - The nine park sites under this phase are all substantially complete.
 LMDC is awaiting submission of final invoices with proper documentation materials from the NYCDPR.
-Parks Phase 2 - The second phase of parks improvements continued with design and approval processes.
-The environmental review is complete for Canal-Varick-Laight Park and construction documents were put out for bid in the summer of 2007.
-In the first quarter of 2008, the bid was awarded to the construction manager and the procurement package was submitted to LMDC for contractor approval.
-A groundbreaking to mark the start of construction took place in the 3rd Quarter 2008.
-James Madison Plaza, Sara D. Roosevelt/Hester Street Playground, and Washington Market are currently in the design phase and are going through the necessary community and art commission approval processes.
+Parks Phase 2 - Construction began in Q3 2008 at CaVaLa Park (Canal, Varick, Laight).
+James Madison Plaza, Sara D. Roosevelt/Hester Street Playground, and Washington Market are currently in the design phase and are going through the necessary community and Art Commission approval processes.
 Environmental review for Sara D. Roosevelt/Hester Street Playground is complete; other reviews are ongoing.
-Collect Pond will be redesigned to incorporate comments received by the Art Commission and is expected to finalize design in the fourth quarter of 2008.
+Collect Pond redesign is substantially complete and was approved by the Art Commission this quarter.
 Designs for the Allen Street/Pike Street Malls is still under review and coordination meetings have been held with the NYCDOT to discuss the possibility of widening the streets.
 A testing program and possible traffic analysis may be required.
-Designs are still being finalized for the Battery Carousel.
+Designs are still being finalized for the Battery Park Carousel.
 Louis Nevelson Plaza - In June 2008, the NYC Department of Design and Construction kicked off their Liberty Street reconstruction project which includes the reconstruction of Louise Nevelson Plaza.
 The plaza is expected to be completed by the end of 2009.
-Total beneficiaries were calculated by adding the number of residents within 1⁄2 mile of each park to the number of workers within 1⁄4 mile of each park.
+Total beneficiaries were calculated by adding the number of residents within 1⁄2 mile of each park to the number of workers within 1⁄4 mile of each park. # of Persons benefiting cumulative actual total/expected low 127,802/65,592 Mod 51,038/91,934 total 840,000/176,797